HUMSCI/Fashion-Bag3D/README.md

 ## Code

-The implementation and usage instructions will be released upon acceptance.
+More details will be released upon acceptance.

 ---